Ivan-Gudoshnikov/Elastoplasticity-softening-public/README.md

 * two_spring_example\pp+pp_many_solutions.py
 * two_spring_example\soft+soft_3_solutions.py

 DISCLAIMER: The simulations serve as a proof of concept and are not optimized for performance.
 Computing an example of a 10x15 lattice can take several hours due to nested iterative methods.
-Consider to reduce the size of a lattice or to use saved solution data (.dill) with palyer.py.
+Consider reducing the size of a lattice or using saved solution data (.dill) with palyer.py.